Politics MAStudy level: Postgraduate

 The course offers an interdisciplinary postgraduate programme that goes well beyond the range of topics typically associated with a pure Politics syllabus.

-Politics modules include advanced topics covering urgent contemporary issues through up-to-date research and analysis, such as Democracy and Democratic Breakdown, 21st Century Populism and The Changing Nature of War and Terrorism.
-Experts from the fields of History and International Relations support other core modules in War and Terrorism, Resilience in the International System, Threats to Global Security and Gender and Social Change in 20th Century Britain.
+The course includes advanced topics covering urgent contemporary issues through up-to-date research and analysis, such as Democracy and Democratic Breakdown, 21st Century Populism and The Changing Nature of War and Terrorism.

 During each of the first two semesters, you will study four modules built around the two principal themes of the course: national politics and the international political order.
 During the third semester, you will complete an independent research project on a subject of your choice and a professional development module designed to enhance your employability post-graduation.